Best NS Design Electric Violins and Violas 2026

 - • WAV series violins can feel a little neck-heavy for extended playing sessions

-- • Polar pickup system delivers a clear, amplified acoustic tone
+- • Polar pickup system delivers a wide range of tonal options, from acoustic to electric.

 - • Polar piezo pickup delivers a surprisingly warm, natural acoustic tone